ThePieBaker90/On-The-Rim/Player States/Germlines/Bunkin.md

 tags:
   - Germline
 ---
-- *todo*
+- *Bunkins were initially made by combining bunny, hare, and human DNA, but over time they evolved due to environmental pressures.
+Their physical prowess is unmatched for their size.*
 - **[[Metabolic Efficiency|Base Metabolic Efficiency:]]** -13 (110% Hunger)
 - **[[Germlines#Proportions|Proportions:]]**
-	- Small, 3-5ft tall generally
+	- Small, 3-4ft tall generally
 - **[[Germlines#Speed|Speed:]]**
 	- 30ft
 - **[[Germlines#Languages|Languages:]]**